 Although most of his sons moved west with him, James stayed in NJ and farmed land purchased from his father as well as land provided by his wife’s family - the Gachs.
 As shown in his last will and testament John of Woodbridge married after the death of Elizabeth.
 Both wives are memorialized in his will.

 John of Woodbridge was illiterate.
 He signed his will with an X. James, his third child, learned to read early and may have been the first to use the EDDEY spelling, as did most descendants that remained in NJ or moved across Arthur Kill to Staten Island.
-However, John's sons who moved west to Pennsylvania and the mid-west reverted to the EDDY spelling.
-Many later descendants, including those from Staten Island, use the Eddy spelling.
+However, John's sons who moved with him to Pennsylvania's Marsh Creek Settlement - and then later further west - always used the EDDY spelling.
+Some later descendants from Staten Island also reverted to the Eddy spelling.

 William Simonson Eddy, shown above, was the genealogist for the John of Woodbridge line.
-He was elected as one of the Vice Presidents of the Eddy Family in America in 1921, a year after the organization was established.
-Along with his mentor Amalie Ritterhoff he was a world renowned Illuminator.
+He was elected one of several Vice Presidents of the Eddy Family in America in 1921, a year after the organization was established.
+He was a world renowned Illuminator, along with his mentor Amalie Ritterhoff.
 Their studio was located in the Wall Street area of NYC.
 An article about William Simonson Eddy can be found on page 1918 of the November 2018 edition of the Eddy Family in America Bulletin.